 Section 1.
 The position classification plan, as established and maintained by the Employer, consists of a schedule of classification titles with classification specifications for each classification which define and describe representative duties and responsibilities and set forth the minimum requirements and qualifications essential to the performance of the work of the classification.
-If employees consider their permanent position to be improperly classified the employee may process an appeal for a reallocation of their position through the grievance procedure as set forth in this Agreement except that Step 5, Arbitration, shall be advisory only as to the Employer as set forth in Section 2 of this Article.
+If employees consider their permanent position to be improperly classified the employee may process an appeal for a reallocation of their position through an Expedited Classification Grievance Procedure as follows: